kubernetes-sigs/promo-tools/README.md

 ```

 Here, the manifest cares about 3 images --- `apple`, `banana`, and `cherry`.
 The
-`registries` field lists all destination registries and also the source registry
+`repositories` field lists all destination repositories and also the source repository
 where the images should be promoted from.
-To earmark the source registry, it has
+To earmark the source repository, it has
 `src: true` as a property.
 The promoter will then scan
 `gcr.io/myproject-staging-area` and promote the images found under `images` to
 `gcr.io/myproject-production`.

-The source registry will always be read-only for the promoter.
+The source repository will always be read-only for the promoter.
 Because of this,
-it's OK to not provide a `service-account` field for it in `registries`.
+it's OK to not provide a `service-account` field for it in `repositories`.
 But in
-the event that you are trying to promote from one private registry to another,
+the event that you are trying to promote from one private repository to another,
-you would still provide a `service-account` for the staging registry.
+you would still provide a `service-account` for the staging repository.

 Given the above manifest, you can run CIP as follows: